CleverCase/api_me/README.md

 #### Todo:
 - [ ]  Add the ability to specify resource filters
+- [ ]  Add the ability to specify the api controller path (I.E. app/controllers/api/v2)

 ## License
 Copyright (c) 2014, Api Me is developed and maintained by Sam Clopton, and is released under the open MIT Licence.